datocms/old-website/src/docs/plugins/publishing.md

 title: Publishing plugins
 ---

-If you've [created a new plugin](/docs/plugins/creating-a-new-plugin/), we strongly encourage you to share it with the community as an [Npm package](https://www.npmjs.com/), so that it will become available in our Plugin Explorer:
+If you've [created a new plugin](/docs/plugins/creating-a-new-plugin/), we strongly encourage you to share it with the community as an [Npm package](https://www.npmjs.com/), so that it will become available in our Plugins Explorer:

 ![foo](../images/plugins/explorer.png)